 Tuna are caught by local fishers often by towing (or trolling) lures behind small boats.
-Commercial fishing vessels use longlines and purse seines - these fishing methods are described in Teachers' Resource Sheet 16: Modern fishing methods.
+Commercial fishing vessels use longlines and purse seines - these fishing methods are described in Teachers' Resource Sheet 15: Modern large-scale fishing techniques.
 Here, we are more concerned with the amazing adaptations of fish that live in the open sea.

 Pelagic fish rely on speed to catch their prey and to avoid predators.
-And, as water is "thicker" than air (in fact, 800 times more dense than air), any part of the body that creates friction or turbulence causes a large amount of drag.
+And, as water is 'thicker' than air (in fact, 800 times more dense than air), any part of the body that creates friction or turbulence causes a large amount of drag.
 Compared with travelling through the air, travelling through water is like moving through honey!